Use this format for your username:

 - Exchange account info: enter your email address or shared mailbox email

 - Enter your Kent username (even for shared accounts) in this format: firstname.lastname@example.org (replace abc1 with your username)

 - Configure automatically: tick

-- Click Add Account and close the window.
+- Click Add Account and close the window

-Outlook 2016 will now synchronise your folders with the Exchange server.
-This may take a little while.
+Outlook will synchronise with the server.

-- Type of account to add: Exchange
+- Type of account: Exchange

 - Name: your full name